220328-Java-Full-Stack-AWS/Montrell-Story-P1/README.md

  - As a user, I can edit my pending requests for reimbursement

 #### Getting Started
- - A server like Tomcat should be used
+ - Make sure you use a server like Tomcat
  - MySQL database
  - IDE preferably Intellij
  - Make sure you IDE knows where to find the sql-connector